MannyASM/DumpAnalysis-HLASM/README.md

 ENVIRONMENT
 =============
-OS:         z/OS 02.03.00
-Assembler:  HLASM 5696-234, release 6.0
+OS:         z/OS 02.03.00 *** Assembler:  HLASM 5696-234, release 6.0
-CPU:        8561-T01
+ *** CPU:        8561-T01

 DETAILS
 =======
-Ran the Moshix JCL (with very littel modifications) on the IBM training LPAR, which makes available a processor type 8561-T01.
+Ran the Moshix JCL (with very little modifications) on the IBM training LPAR, which makes available a processor type 8561-T01.

 The job name was S0C7DMP.